 Our attorneys also assist with additional, related issues such as fiduciary duty, bankruptcy, foreclosure, insurance coverage, labor and employment, code standards and violations, fair housing and discrimination, corporate/nonprofit matters, taxation, FHA approvals and credit-related matters.

-At Fitzpatrick Lentz & Buba, we consider your needs from a global perspective.
+Our attorneys consider your needs from a global perspective.
 Our team is ready to assist you with all manners of energy, transportation and general infrastructure projects throughout the Pennsylvania, New Jersey and New York region, proving a full range of legal services appropriate for your needs.

 The historic growth in the Pennsylvania Marcellus Shale region has presented a wide variety of unique, multi-disciplinary legal challenges for landowners and business entities.